wilm0x42/wii-gc-adapter-inject/README.md

 with Gecko OS, just like normal, but with your mod(s) of choice installed as well.
 (Don't forget to enable "SD File Patcher" in Gecko OS)

+Unfortunately, the debug menu in Project M will not function with these hacks.
+This is because of the way Project M's debug codes get controller input; it's not feasible to support the full functionality of PM's debug tools.

 ## Thanks